suzuya0-0/pythonezutils/README.md

-Absolutely!
-Here's a sample README for your ezfileutils script:

----

 # ezfileutils

 **ezfileutils** is a Python utility script that simplifies common file operations.
 It provides a set of functions to perform tasks such as file removal, renaming, copying, moving, reading, writing, directory management, and more.